tarebyte/cwdg-setup/README.md

 Beginner Setup for the Collegiate Web Developers
 ==========

+:Author: Mark Tareshawty
+:Email: tarebyte@gmail.com

 ##Description
-This is an install script for our new members, this sets up a lot of things that are normally a pain to do.
+This is a beginner web development envirorment for our new members of the [Collegiate Web Developers](http://cwdg.github.com) who use OSX as their primary operationg system.

 ##Technologies used